 Apart from that, I did not feel like a tourist at all, because we lived with a Malay family and we got to spend time with them and their family and friends: we ate with them, we prepared for Hari Raya, we learnt a bit how to cook local food (which is delicious!!!) and we visited other people from the village during Hari Raya.
 The villages in that area are beautiful: the houses are painted green, pink, orange and yellow and they are surrounded by coconut trees, banana plants, pineapple plants and other plants with fruits that I have never seen before.
 Everyone waves at each other, families travel on a motorbike (1 kid in front, second kid and wife on back), and when we were walking through the street, people would say ‘Welcome to my village!!!!’ and make a talk with us.
 The neighbour invited us in her home and before we knew it, we were helping her cook Burasa and we were trying on her Hari Raya dresses.
 Anna, my teacher from The Netherlands, stayed with us.
 It’s a new experience to try dresses with a teacher.
 It is a lot of fun actually.
 Usually in our university, you only see the teacher when they are teaching, and you tend to forget that they are humans as well.
 Now it felt a bit like family.

 Since we came back from Kampung Sadong Jaya, we have been spending our time at university.
-Probably, the coming two weeks, that will be our next new home.
+Probably, the coming two weeks, that will be our next new home, and we’re going to use a moving company from ADTmoving to help us with this.
 In fact, the university provided us a computer room that is accessible 24/7, and yesterday we already stayed till 23:30.
 The group and I are going to develop an application that coordinates the production and demand of Gula Apong in this area.

 The university teachers help us a lot, they are very welcoming, and we can whatsapp them if we have any questions.
 I will never forget the teacher that proposed a meeting with us to discuss our findings in KFC.
 See picture.
 Also, we have awesome fellow students that are from Malaysia and work together with us on this project… I really appreciate this.
 It is very interesting to meet students from a different country and culture so far away.
 And useful: they taught me how to say ‘less spicy’